ChilliCream/hotchocolate-docs/docs/pagination.md

 Let\`s enhance our example and add the capability to sort our list in descending order.

 We will do that by adding another argument `descending` to our field.
-If the argument is set to `true` than the list is sorted by descending order otherwise the set is sorted in ascending oder.
+If the argument is set to `true` than the list is sorted by descending order otherwise the set is sorted in ascending order.

 ```csharp
 public class QueryType